manips-sai-org/sai2-interfaces/docs/ui_elements_details/00-fundamentals/README.md

 Let's set the stage by running the [writekeys.py](./writekeys.py):

 ```
-~/sai2/core/sai2-interfaces$ python3 docs/ui_elements_details/00-fundamentals/writekeys.py
+~/sai/core/sai-interfaces$ python3 docs/ui_elements_details/00-fundamentals/writekeys.py
-~/sai2/core/sai2-interfaces$
+~/sai/core/sai-interfaces$
 ```

 This script has written some data into the Redis database, but we have no idea what.
 Let's run our first command:

 ```
-~/sai2/core/sai2-interfaces$ redis-cli
+~/sai/core/sai-interfaces$ redis-cli
 127.0.0.1:6379> KEYS *
-1) "sai2::redis::bananas"
+1) "sai::redis::bananas"
-2) "sai2::redis::oranges"
+2) "sai::redis::oranges"
-3) "sai2::redis::apples"
+3) "sai::redis::apples"
 127.0.0.1:6379>
 ```

 The KEYS command lists what keys are in Redis.
 The syntax is `KEYS [pattern]` .
 The pattern string is usually a string that has the `*` wildcard character.
-So if I say `sai2::*::key` , this pattern would match `sai2::abc::key` and `sai2::abcdef::key` .
+So if I say `sai::*::key` , this pattern would match `sai::abc::key` and `sai::abcdef::key` .

 Now that we know what keys are available, let's get the value of one of these keys.
-Since it's first, let's look at `sai2::redis::bananas` :
+Since it's first, let's look at `sai::redis::bananas` :

 ```
-127.0.0.1:6379> GET sai2::redis::bananas
+127.0.0.1:6379> GET sai::redis::bananas
 "2"
 127.0.0.1:6379>
 ```